This webpage is to be considered the primary and current resource for our Pricing Roadmap.

 While Waipa Networks is further progressed than other Distributors in relation to the new pricing options, we recognise that the emergence and uptake of new technologies such as solar generation, electric vehicles and battery storage requires us to continue to consult with and inform stakeholders at each stage of our journey.

 Waipa Networks does not anticipate the need for additional resources to transition to Time of Use (Peak/Off-Peak/Shoulder) pricing.
+An external party however is being engaged in 2021 to review and update our Pricing Methodology along with our pricing models.

 Our communication mediums include our customer service staff, customer newsletters, our website, and social media.